pumpncode/Cosmos/README.md

 # Cosmos
-The Cosmos modpack is a collection of small Joker packs that seamlessly fit into the vanilla game experience.
+The Cosmos is a collection of small Joker packs that seamlessly fit into the vanilla game experience.

 Made by a team of artists and programmers from the Balatro Discord